Spain suspects were preparing bigger attack: Police

 Drivers deliberately targeted pedestrians with their vehicles, just the latest in a series of such assaults in Europe, where cars and vans have been used to lethal effect.

-Javier Zaragoza, a prosecutor advising the attorney general in terrorism matters, told AFP the attacks were most likely the work of an organised "cell".
+The Mediterranean resort of Nice in France was particularly hard hit on Jul 14, 2016, when a man rammed a truck into a crowd, killing 86 people.

-Otso Iho of Jane's Terrorism and Insurgency Centre added there appeared to be "a much higher level of coordination than has been typically present in previous attacks".
+But Otso Iho of Jane's Terrorism and Insurgency Centre said the Spanish assaults, which stretched out over two different cities, appeared to be "a much higher level of coordination than has been typically present in previous attacks."

-As world leaders united in condemning the violence, the Islamic State militant group's propaganda agency Amaq claimed that one of its "soldiers" had carried out the rampage in Barcelona.
-It is believed to be the first time IS has claimed an attack in Spain.
+It is also believed to be the first time IS has claimed an attack in Spain.

+In a poignant moment Friday, Prime Minister Mariano Rajoy, King Felipe VI and the president of Catalonia - where both attacks took place - held a minute of silence in Barcelona.
+It was followed by the crowd applauding and shouting "not afraid".

 RELATIVES SEPARATED

-In the Barcelona incident, a white van sped down the popular Las Ramblas avenue packed full of tourists on Thursday afternoon, knocking people down and killing 13 in a scene of chaos and horror.

-The driver left the vehicle on the busy boulevard and fled on foot.
+Details started to emerge on Friday on the identity of victims, as did tragic stories of families ripped apart.

-Witnesses described how the van pushed through the crowd, leaving bodies strewn along the boulevard as people fled for their lives, screaming in panic.
+Witnesses in Barcelona described how the van pushed through the crowd, leaving bodies strewn along the boulevard as people fled for their lives, screaming in panic.

 "We were on the city tour bus, we were 20 feet from the accident when it happened," said Alex Luque, a 19-year-old student from New York.
 "We heard the van and the impact with people and then we saw people running."

-Then just eight hours later attackers struck again in the early hours of Friday.
-This time, the attack was in the seaside resort of Cambrils where an Audi A3 car rammed into pedestrians, injuring six civilians and a police officer.
-One of the civilians later died.
+Then just eight hours later attackers struck in the early hours of Friday in the seaside resort of Cambrils.
+An Audi A3 car rammed into pedestrians, injuring six civilians and a police officer.
+One civilian, a woman, later died of her injuries.

 The police shot dead the five attackers.
-They also said they had arrested four suspects, including three Moroccans and a Spaniard.
+They also said they had arrested four suspects - three Moroccans and a Spaniard.

-There were at least 34 nationalities among the dead and injured, from countries including Algeria, Australia, China, France, Ireland, Peru and Venezuela, according to Spain's civil protection agency.
+There were about three dozen nationalities among the dead and injured, from countries including Algeria, Australia, China, France, Ireland, Peru and Venezuela, according to Spain's civil protection agency.

-At least two Italians were among the dead, said officials in Rome.
-At least one American was killed, according to US Secretary of State Rex Tillerson.
-Belgium said one of its nationals had also died.
+Among the dead were at least two Italians, a 74-year-old Portuguese woman, and an American, officials from their countries said.

+Families posted messages on Facebook looking for lost relatives including one heartbreaking appeal for a missing seven-year-old boy, Julian Alessandro Cadman.

 EUROPE'S DEADLIEST ATTACK